This is usually caused by a range networking issues, for example:

 Uploading to a mobile device - the Axium mobile app must be started and the mobile device must be connected via WiFi to the same network as the PC running ADP.

 Spotify for Axium systems is available with the Axium Media Manager (AMM) and the Spotify app.
-A Spotify Premium account is required.
+A Spotify Premium account is recommended.

 The Spotify app currently has no facility for linking and unlinking zones but it has been rumoured that they are working on an improvement.
 Presently the Axium app or another means (amplifier's web interface, KPC, etc.) must be used.
 If a zone is turned on and the same source is selected as another zone that is playing Spotify, then Spotify will show both zones as linked.
 Turning a zone off or selecting another source will unlink it.
 See Adding more zones to Spotify for more information.